kul-amr/batchcreate/README.md

     batchItr = iter(batches)
     print(next(batchItr)) #batch processing here

-4. BatchCreator can return the list of all the batches as well.
+4.BatchCreator can return the list of all the batches as well.

-   eg.

     batches = BatchCreator(records).batches()